By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 - Think about your heart first.

-- Spend less time on devices and more time with people.
+- Spend less time on devices and more time in nature and with people.

 While everyone else is out making resolutions for the year, you’ll be making resolutions for life.